Jewish prayer: Friday night

-The Shema section of the Friday night service varies in some details from the weekday services—mainly in the different ending of the Hashkivenu prayer and the omission of Baruch Adonai le-Olam prayer in those traditions where this section is otherwise recited.
+The Shema section of the Friday night service varies in some details from the weekday services—mainly in the different ending of the Hashkivenu prayer and the omission of Baruch HaShem Le'Olam prayer in those traditions where this section is otherwise recited.
 In the Italian rite, there are also different versions of the Ma'ariv aravim prayer (beginning asher killah) and the Emet Ve-Emunah prayer.

 Most commemorate the Shabbat at this point with VeShameru.
 The custom to recite these verses appears in many early sources such as Siddur Rav Saadya Gaon (who recited the blessing Yiru Eineinu after these verses) and is found in the vast majority of old prayer books of a variety of rites.
 However, it is absent from the Yemenite Baladi tradition (although has been added in most Baladi communities in the last few hundred years), and it is not recited according to the traditions of the Vilna Gaon or Chabad who are opposed to adding additional readings to the siddur which are not mentioned in the Talmud.

 On Friday night, the middle blessing of the Amidah discusses the conclusion of creation, quoting the relevant verses from Genesis.
 The Amidah is then followed by the Seven-Faceted Blessing, the hazzan's mini-repetition of the Amidah.
 In some Ashkenazi Orthodox synagogues the second chapter of Mishnah tractate Shabbat, Bameh Madlikin, is read at this point, instead of earlier.
-Kiddush is recited in the synagogue in Ashkenazi and a few Sephardi communities.
-The service then follows with Aleinu.
-Most Sephardi and many Ashkenazi synagogues end with the singing of Yigdal, a poetic adaptation of Maimonides' 13 principles of Jewish faith.
-Other Ashkenazi synagogues end with Adon Olam instead.
+Kiddush is recited in the synagogue in many Ashkenazic Italian communities.
+Some communities recite Psalm 23 and the service then follows with Aleinu.
+Most Sephardic and many Ashkenazic synagogues end with the singing of Yigdal, a poetic adaptation of Maimonides' 13 principles of Jewish faith.
+Other Ashkenazic synagogues end with Adon Olam instead, and some do not recite either poem.

 Shacharit

-Shabbat morning prayers differ from weekday morning prayers in several ways: an expanded version of Pesukei dezimra, a longer version of the Yotzer ohr blessing, the seven-blessing Shabbat version of the Amidah, no Tachanun, a longer Torah reading, and some additional prayers after the Torah reading.
+Shabbat morning prayers differ from weekday morning prayers in several ways: an expanded version of Pesukei dezimra, a longer version of the Yotzer ohr blessing (in most communities), the seven-blessing Shabbat version of the Amidah, no Tachanun, a longer Torah reading including the reading of the Haftarah, and some additional prayers after the Torah reading.
 In many communities, the rabbi (or a learned member of the congregation) delivers a sermon at the very end of Shacharit and before Mussaf, usually on the topic of the Torah reading.